alis-lang/alis/docs/spec.md

 ## Default Member

-A union must at all times have a valid member.
+A union can be assigned a default member.
 The default member at initialization can be denoted by assigning a default value to it.
 For example:

 ```
 union Foo{
-	void bar = void; // bar is default
+	void bar = $init; // bar is default
 	int baz;
 }

 union Num{
 	int i;
-	float f = float.init; // f is default
+	float f = float.$init; // f is default
 }
 ```